 - anyone holding an office of profit under the Crown;

 - anyone with a pecuniary interest in an agreement with the Commonwealth Public Service (except members of incorporated companies with 25 people or more).

-Disqualification on the basis of holding public office also represents a significant barrier for many potential parliamentarians.
+Disqualification on the basis of holding public office represents a significant barrier for many potential parliamentarians.
 Although the aim of the rule is to prevent elected representatives being compromised by their duty to the executive government, it extends to a wide range of occupations with very little potential for conflict.
 For example, in 1996, Liberal Party candidate Jackie Kelly won the seat of Lindsay while an officer serving in the RAAF (an office of profit).
 She was found ineligible but, having resigned from the RAAF, successfully recontested the seat in a by-election.
-The Commonwealth and some states have legislated to ensure that public servants who resign their positions to contest elections are reinstated if they are unsuccessful but this problem has not been eliminated entirely.
+The Commonwealth has legislated to ensure that public servants who resign their positions to contest elections are reinstated if they are unsuccessful.
+In some states, public servants who nominate are placed on leave without pay.
+Despite these measures, the problem has not been eliminated entirely.